FAccT 2026/

 Power Mapping

-Groups take stakeholder roles, write Future Headlines, then map needs, constraints, and asymmetries.
+Groups take stakeholder roles, draft future headlines, and map needs, constraints, and power asymmetries.

 3. 45 min · step 03